Becky Kelly Piano Lessons

 IS MY CHILD READY FOR PIANO LESSONS?

-Pre-reading skills: starting to decode words and can track a sentence with eyes and fingers
+Starting to decode words and can track a sentence with eyes and fingers

 Can sustain attention to an age appropriate academic subject, such as coloring, for 20 minutes